Code-Institute-Submissions/Pyleks-milestone4/README.md

 #### Logging out without being logged in
 - I tried logging out without being logged in: https://alex-digital-art.herokuapp.com/accounts/logout/
-This did not really do anything useful
+This did not really do anything useful.

 #### Deleting a product
 - https://alex-digital-art.herokuapp.com/products/delete/32/
-This thankfully did not work
+This thankfully did not work.

 #### Adding a product
 - https://alex-digital-art.herokuapp.com/products/add/
-This thankfully did not work
+This thankfully also did not work.

 Responsiveness
 In this test the website was tested to all default device sizes provided my chrome as well responsive slider across Chrome, Firefox.